leggetter/leggetter.co.uk/aaarrrp/index.md

 Here are a few different scenarios where a company will have different AAARRP goals:

 * An **API platform startup** with an overarching goal of demonstrating clear interest in a product to their investors may have goals of Awareness, Acquisition and Referral to drive further awareness and acquisition.
-* A **SaaS company with an API product offering** may want to see increased Activation, Product enhancements that will enable that activation and Revenue from the increase in activations.
+* A **SaaS company with an API product offering** may want to see increased Activation, Product enhancements that will enable that activation, and Revenue from the increase in activations.
 An open source framework may be looking to build a community through Referral to then help improve the Product offering through feedback and contribution.

 The company goals for a Developer Relations team may also change depending on a number of other factors.